Forever Rich, Chapter 4

 My Journey

 My wife and I made a decision years ago that we would only go into debt for cars, a house, and low-risk investments.
 However, after making eight years of car payments on two consecutive new cars, we decided to never again purchase a car on credit and to always purchase used cars.
 We’ve saved ourselves tens of thousands of dollars since then and have driven to all the same places that we would have driven had we purchased a new car on credit.
-The only thing we’ve deprived ourselves of is “the new car smell” (which I have since learned is actually toxic!).
+The only thing we’ve deprived ourselves of is “the new car smell.”

-As I’ve previously mentioned, my wife and I also decided to sell our house and use the equity to purchase a less-expensive (but very adequate) house in order to more quickly eliminate all our debt.
+As I’ve previously mentioned, my wife and I also decided (two decades ago) to sell our house and use the equity to purchase a less-expensive (but very adequate) house in order to more quickly eliminate all our debt.
 We went from a four-bedroom, three-bathroom, two-car garage mansion on ten country acres to a three-bedroom, one-bathroom, one-car garage mansion on one quarter of an acre in the suburbs.
 (I call them both mansions, because that is how the majority of people in the world would see them.)
-We’ve not only benefitted by owning our house debt-free, but our family of five has also grown in patience waiting in line for the bathroom.
-We’re still living like kings, and now that my wife and I have recently become empty-nesters, the lines are shorter!
-In fact, speaking of kings and bathrooms, Solomon, in all his glory, had no such luxury![1]
+We not only benefitted by owning our house debt-free, but our family, which then consisted of two adults and three children, grew in patience waiting in line for the single bathroom!
+We were still living like kings.
+In fact, speaking of kings and bathrooms, Solomon, in all his glory, had no such luxury![13]

 As we progressed on our journey, we realized that the only way we could lay up more treasure in heaven was either by increasing our income or decreasing our expenses.
-We didn’t see much of way that we could increase our income, as that was derived from the ministry where we serve, and that ministry, by our own design, purposely keeps wages low in order to provide maximum resources to the “least of these” around the world.[2]
+We didn’t see much of way that we could increase our income, as that was derived from the ministry where we serve, and that ministry, by our own design, purposely keeps salaries and wages comparatively modest in order to provide maximum resources for the “least of these” around the world.

-My wife, Becky, and I have occasionally toyed with moneymaking ideas, but we’ve always concluded (at least so far) that pursuing them would require time that we can’t spare.
-So it doesn’t seem likely that we’ll be able to lay up more treasure in heaven by increasing our income in order to have more to give.
+My wife, Becky, and I have occasionally toyed with moneymaking ideas, but we’ve most often concluded that pursuing them would require time that we can’t spare.
+So, it doesn’t seem likely that we’ll be able to lay up more treasure in heaven by increasing our income in order to have more to give.
 That being so, our journey has focused primarily on finding ways to live on less.
-Besides making adjustments on housing and autos, we’ve also made some decisions regarding retirement savings.
+Besides making adjustments on housing and autos, we’ve also made some decisions regarding retirement.

 Other Decisions

 Our next major decision concerned health insurance, which can be a very expensive item on a family’s budget, and life insurance.
-Concerning health insurance, when I resigned by pastorate to launch the ministry of Heaven’s Family, we simply couldn’t afford health insurance, so we trusted the Lord.
+Concerning health insurance, when I resigned by pastorate to launch the ministry of Heaven’s Family in 2003, we simply couldn’t afford health insurance, so we trusted the Lord.
 Eventually, however, we learned of a health insurance program offered by our state for low-income families that was funded by settlements from tobacco lawsuits.
 So, being poor by American standards (but rich), for as long as that program lasted we enjoyed excellent health insurance coverage for just $70 per month.
 Then we went back to having no health insurance.
-Now, Heaven’s Family has an HRA (Health Reimbursement Account) plan for all its employees that reimburses us for healthcare expenses up to a set dollar amount.

-Concerning life insurance, we cancelled my existing policy at the time.
-But a few years later I had second thoughts, especially because I was doing so much travel to developing nations where anything could happen.
+Concerning life insurance, at one time I cancelled my existing policy in order to reduce expenses and lay up more treasure in heaven.
+A few years later, however, I had second thoughts, especially because I was traveling so frequently to developing nations where anything could happen.
 Although I believe in God’s protection, He has not promised that our persecutors will not kill us (or that I won’t do something stupid).
-I decided that getting a life insurance policy would be an act of love towards my wife, so that her needs would be met in the event of my death (and I hoped that I wasn’t giving her yet another reason to pray that the Lord would take me).
+I decided that getting a life insurance policy would be an act of love towards my wife, so that her needs would be met in the event of my death.
+Incidentally, I required my two sons-in-law to have life insurance policies on themselves if they wanted me to give them my daughters in marriage!
+Life insurance is not very expensive when you are young because your risk of dying is so low.

-Again, don’t think that I expect you to imitate my decisions.
+Again, don’t think I think you should exactly imitate my decisions.
 The point is, if you want to wisely transfer wealth from earth to heaven, you have to take some kind of action.
 Some readers might think I’m extreme, while others might think I’ve compromised.
 So “each person must be fully convinced in his own mind” (Rom 14:5).

 Little Savings Add Up